wso2/docs-apk/en/docs/control-plane/api-management/control-plane-api-management-overview.md

 - Subscription Management: Manage subscriptions to APIs by applications.
 - API Analytics: Gather and analyze data on API usage and performance.
 - API Marketplace: Provide a marketplace for discovering and consuming APIs.
-- Integration with WSO2 APK Gateway: Integrate with the APK Gateway for deploying APIs and managing traffic.
+- Integration with WSO2 Kubernetes Gateway: Integrate with the Kubernetes Gateway for deploying APIs and managing traffic.

 ### API Management